310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(As long as I finish my work properly, I’ll get my share of salary!
 So it’s actually a benefit in the long run!)</th>

-<th>(Hehe, to think that the captain would use his connections to introduce me to a job before leaving for the USA…)</th>
+<th>(Heheh, to think that the captain would use his connections to introduce me to a job before leaving for the USA…)</th>

 <th>(We’ve barely talked before besides unit business, and yet!!)</th>